faranalytics/graph-transform/README.md

 ## Introduction

-Graph-Transform provides an intuitive framework for constructing data tansformation graphs using native Node.js streams.
+Graph-Transform provides an intuitive framework for constructing data transformation graphs using native Node.js streams.
 You can use the built-in library of commonly used `Transforms` or implement your own.

 ### Features